What is a consent order?

 Step Four: How long is a consent order valid for?

-Once a consent order has been signed off and sealed by a judge, it is valid indefinitely.
-This means because it is legally binding it shouldn't be broken and can't be changed unless you apply to the court for an amendment.
-If you have a spousal maintenance order, this can be varied with a change of circumstance.
+Once a consent order has been signed off by a judge, a sealed order is issued, making it final and very difficult to change.
+This means it is legally binding, so it can’t be broken and can’t be changed unless you apply to the court for an amendment.

-Financial disclosure is the term used for providing the court with a snapshot of your current financial position.
-The court needs to know all your individual and collective assets, debts, pensions and incomes in order to judge whether the agreement you have reached is fair.
-It also helps to show the court that when you reach an agreement for your financial separation, you have done so with a full set of information.
-It is not possible to get a consent order without financial disclosure.
-We have a guide on financial disclosure if would like to learn more about this.
+The court needs to know all your financial information to judge whether the agreement you have reached is fair.
+It is not possible to get a consent order without full financial disclosure.
+We have a guide on financial disclosure during divorce if you would like to learn more about this.

-Form E is the document traditionally used by solicitors and mediators.
+There are various forms for disclosing your finances and they usually differ based on which route you have chosen to go down: Form E is the document traditionally used by solicitors and mediators.
 Most solicitors will have an electronic version of this form.
 If you are using the court route, this is the form you will need to complete and exchange with your ex before you have a hearing to discuss your financial settlement.

 All applications to the court must have a Form D81.
 When you sign a D81 court form, you are signing to say you have disclosed your assets fully to your partner and vice versa.
 You do not need to attach any evidence of your financial information to this form.